 “Besides ‘Night,’ the strongest sections are ‘Dusk’ and ‘Evening,’ in which intriguing part-Western music by the Finnish composer Ilari Kaila leads Ms. Srinivasan into experimentation, incorporating Western dance forms.”

 — Brian Seibert, The New York Times, 10 Aug 2014

-“A work by the Finnish composer Ilari Kaila who has migrated to the United States, written in the memory of a fellow student who died young, Kellojen kumarrus — in memoriam Hanna Sarvala took its own license to bathe in romantic sonorities in a rather magnificent and glistening manner, bringing the concert to a light-filled conclusion.”
+“A work by the Finnish composer Ilari Kaila who has migrated to the United States, written in the memory of a fellow student who died young, Kellojen kumarrus — in memoriam Hanna Sarvala took its own license to bathe in romantic sonorities, magnificent and glistening, bringing the concert to a light-filled conclusion.”

 — Jarkko Hartikainen, Amfion, 16 Jun 2014